SabreTools/BinaryObjectScanner/Developer Guide.md

 1. Create a skeleton class representing the new checker or format

     - If it is a new supported file type (such as an archive format), create the file in `BinaryObjectScanner.FileType`.
-By default, you will need to implement `BurnOutSharp.Interfaces.IDetectable` or `BinaryObjectScanner.Interfaces.IExtractable`.
+By default, you will need to implement `BinaryObjectScanner.Interfaces.IDetectable` or `BinaryObjectScanner.Interfaces.IExtractable`.
 Do not implement any other interfaces.
 Please consider asking project maintainers before doing this work, especially if there are external dependencies.

     - If it is a new supported game engine or standard library, create the file in `BinaryObjectScanner.GameEngine`.
 By default, you will need to implement at least one of: `BinaryObjectScanner.Interfaces.ILinearExecutableCheck`, `BinaryObjectScanner.Interfaces.INewExecutableCheck`, and `BinaryObjectScanner.Interfaces.IPortableExecutableCheck`.
 It is exceptionally rare to need to implement `BinaryObjectScanner.Interfaces.IPathCheck`.